 Financial aid program by the Society of German Engineers for engineering students

-Scholarships for students of economics and related fields
+Scholarships for students studying political and social sciences

 IFP's training program for individuals training to be journalists while studying is directed towards Catholic students in all academic specialties who want to go into journalism after completing their studies.